Hassan Nasrallah: Early life and education

-Hasan Nasrallah was born the ninth of ten children into a Shia family in Bourj Hammoud, Matn District (an eastern suburb of Beirut) on 31 August 1960.
-His father, Abdul Karim Nasrallah, was born in Bazourieh, a village in Jabal Amel (South Republic of Lebanon) located near Tyre and worked as a fruit and vegetables seller.
+Hassan Nasrallah was born the ninth of ten children into a Shia family in Bourj Hammoud, Matn District (an eastern suburb of Beirut), on 31 August 1960.
+His father, Abdul Karim Nasrallah, was born in Al-Bazouriyah, a village in Jabal Amel (Southern Lebanon) located near Tyre, and worked as a fruit and vegetables seller.
 Although his family was not particularly religious, Hassan was interested in theological studies.
-He attended the al-Najah school and later a public school in the predominantly Christian neighborhood of Sin el Fil Beirut.
+He attended the al-Najah school and later on, a public school in the predominantly Christian neighborhood of Sin el Fil.

-In 1975, the Lebanese Civil War forced the family, including Nasrallah who was 15 at the time, to move to their ancestral home in Bazourieh, where Nasrallah completed his secondary education at the public school of Sour (Tyre).
-There he attended secondary school, and briefly joined the Amal Movement, a Lebanese Shi'a political group.
+In 1975, the outbreak of the Lebanese Civil War forced the family, including Nasrallah, who was 15 at the time, to move to their ancestral home in Bazourieh, where Nasrallah completed his secondary education at the public school in Tyre.
+There, he briefly joined the Amal Movement, a Lebanese Shia political group.

-Nasrallah studied at the Shi'a seminary in the Beqaa Valley town of Baalbek.
-The school followed the teachings of Iraqi-born Ayatollah Mohammad Baqir al-Sadr, who founded the Dawa movement in Najaf, Iraq during the early 1960s.

-In 1976, aged sixteen, Nasrallah travelled to Iraq where he was admitted into Ayatollah al-Sadr’s seminary in Najaf.
-Al-Sadr is said to have recognised Nasrallah’s qualities and is quoted as saying “I scent in you the aroma of leadership; you are one of the Ansar [followers] of the Mahdi ...”.
-Nasrallah was expelled from Iraq, along with dozens of other Lebanese students, in 1978.
-Al-Sadr was imprisoned, tortured and brutally murdered.
-Nasrallah was forced to return to Lebanon in 1979, by that time having completed the first part of his study, as Saddam Hussein was expelling many Shia's, including Ruhollah Khomeini (Ayatollah Khomeini) and Abbas Musawi.
+Nasrallah studied at the Shia seminary in the Beqaa Valley town of Baalbek.
+The school followed the teachings of Iraqi Shi'ite scholar Mohammad Baqir al-Sadr, who founded the Dawa movement in Najaf, Iraq, during the early 1960s.
+In 1976, at 16, Nasrallah traveled to Iraq where he was admitted into al-Sadr's seminary in Najaf.
+It is said that Al-Sadr recognized Nasrallah's qualities and Al-Sadr is quoted as saying "I scent in you the aroma of leadership; you are one of the Ansar [followers] of the Mahdi...".
+Nasrallah was expelled from Iraq, along with dozens of other Lebanese students in 1978.
+Al-Sadr was imprisoned, tortured, and brutally murdered.
+Nasrallah was forced to return to Lebanon in 1979, by that time having completed the first part of his study, as Saddam Hussein was expelling many Shias including the future Iranian supreme leader, Ruhollah Khomeini, and also Abbas Musawi.

-Back in Lebanon, he studied and taught at the school of Amal's leader Abbas al-Musawi, later being selected as Amal's political delegate in Beqaa, and making him a member of the central political office.
-Around the same time, in 1980, Saddam Hussein had Sadr executed.
+Back in Lebanon, Nasrallah studied and taught at the school of Amal's leader Abbas al-Musawi, later being selected as Amal's political delegate in Beqaa, and making him a member of the central political office.
+Around the same time, in 1980, Al-Sadr was executed by Hussein.

 Early activities

-Nasrallah joined Hezbollah after the 1982 Israeli invasion of Lebanon.
+In 1982, Nasrallah helped organize the group that would become Hezbollah, which was formed initially to repel the 1982 Israeli invasion of Lebanon.
 In 1989, Hassan Nasrallah traveled to Qom, Iran, where he furthered his religious studies.

-Nasrallah believes that Islam holds the solution to the problems of any society, once saying, "With respect to us, briefly, Islam is not a simple religion including only prayers and praises, rather it is a divine message that was designed for humanity, and it can answer any question man might ask concerning his general and personal life.
+Nasrallah believed that Islam holds the solution to the problems of any society, once saying, "With respect to us, briefly, Islam is not a simple religion including only prayers and praises, rather it is a divine message that was designed for humanity, and it can answer any question man might ask concerning his general and personal life.
 Islam is a religion designed for a society that can revolt and build a community."

-In 1991, Nasrallah returned to Lebanon and replaced Musawi as Hezbollah's leader after the latter was killed by an Israeli airstrike the following year.
+In 1991, Nasrallah returned to Lebanon and the next year replaced Musawi as Hezbollah's leader after the latter was killed by an Israeli airstrike.